 Internal and external communications activities

 The internal communication activities aim to strengthen the ties between the EGI-Engage stakeholders as a way to promote synergies and build a sense of appreciation for the community itself.
 The key to accomplish this goal is to maintain efficient communication channels open between all the parties, including the members of the consortium, user communities, resource providers and competence centres.
+A second aim of internal communications is to ensure that the members of the project are aware of what the rest of the team is doing.
+This will be accomplished by the creation of the EGI-Engage Yellow Pages – a registry of consortium members, their responsibilities and their contacts.

 The external communications will focus on supporting the Engagement and Dissemination activities by opening the successes and outputs of the project to potential new stakeholders, such as new user communities, new resource infrastructure providers or new industry partners.
 This will be accomplished through targeted documentation, posters and other publications produced in consultation with the other WP for specific goals.